 calculate a hourly rate: the standard rate we support for student work is the equivalent of Unitemps FA4 spinal point 16.
 This is currently £15.38/hour (Oct 2024 rates).
 Student projects are funded through a bursary, so you would not actually be employed through Unitemps and there is no Unitemps fee.

 For student performance projects, the amount of time required to stage a production means it is not usually feasible to cover full living costs or Unitemps hourly rates, given the funding limit.
-We nonetheless support project members receiving a payment to acknowledge their work - see What does a good budget look like? for an example.
+We nonetheless support project members receiving a payment to acknowledge their work if/when possible - see What does a good budget look like? for an example.

 Please be specific, and don't generalise.
 We will need to see a breakdown of expenses and not only a broad headline total.
 If you include an estimate, please give details of how you have arrived at that figure.